 Praise continuously falls upon Olio Pizzeria & Cafe.
 Its popularity among the masses is shared by the media—it was ranked the 3rd Best Pizzeria in LA by LA Weekly and named a Critic's Choice in the LA Times.
 Then again, we Slice'rs—who study pizza day in, day out—take such popularity with a grain of salt.
 In Olio's case, though, the acclaim is entirely deserved.

-Entries tagged with 'Olio PIzzeria and Cafe'
+'Olio PIzzeria and Cafe' on Serious Eats

 One year ago, pizzaiolo Bradford Kent lifted his French bread inspired crust from his mobile wood-fired oven into a storefront along a delicious stretch of 3rd Street.
 Olio Pizzeria & Café has steadily turned out crackly crusted pizzas with fresh—and just slightly unusual—toppings.
 The semi-circular restaurant is small but there is plenty of room at the pizza bar for lookie loos to watch him craft his pies.